ThomasLamprecht/ceph/ceph/doc/governance.rst

 ----------------

  * Elect executive council
- * Amend governance model (by majority vote)
+ * Amend governance model by supermajority vote
  * Meet regularly to discuss and decide on tactical and strategic projects and improvements
+ * Hold an annual election

 Membership
 ----------

  * Developers, users, community members
- * Voting members can be nominated and added/removed by existing members (2/3 majority)
+ * Members can be nominated and added/removed by existing members via a supermajority vote
  * Anyone may attend steering committee meetings as a non-voting participant
  * Existing Ceph Leadership Team members are grandfathered in
  * Membership reflected by an email list and on the Ceph website and docs

+.. note:: A "supermajority" is a 2/3 majority of votes on a particular item
+          in an election.
+Abstaining does not bias a vote.

 Current Members
 ^^^^^^^^^^^^^^^